dksasaki/py-model-framework/docs/python_install.md

 >./Miniconda2-latest-Linux-x86_64.sh

-You may choose the directory miniconda will be installed, while the script is running.
+while the script is running, you may choose the directory where miniconda will be installed.

 The following lines will appear at the end of the installation - choose yes (it's a little more simple).